 This living space, created by SJB Interiors, is delicately curated through the use of exquisite furniture, accessories and lighting from the world’s top suppliers, accentuated by the abundance of natural light within the room and luxurious finishes.
 The key to a successful living space is comfort, texture and dynamism – created through contrast and focus on white space.
 An envy-inducing space which encourages relaxation and tranquillity, create this look with a few large square-shaped neutral cushions and a mix of hydrangeas and peonies scattered throughout the room, combined with a soft Scandi-inspired rug beneath your feet.

-I love this room as it is filled with light and has a peaceful, timeless feel.
-From the natural timber floor to the plain white blinds, everything has been kept simple and is therefore easy on the eye, making the whole space feel very relaxed.
-The shelves provide storage for books and other objects of interest and these are framed perfectly with the art on the wall above.
-The look has a clear respect for the architecture of the room with the cushions adding a pop of pattern to the white sofas.
+I love this room as it is filled with light & has a peaceful timeless feel.
+From the natural timber floor to the plain white shutters at the window everything has been kept simple & is therefore easy on the eye making the whole space very relaxed.
+The shelves provide storage for books & other objects of interest & these are framed perfectly with the art on the wall above.
+The look has a clear respect for the architecture of the room & pink cushions add a pop of colour..
+Perfect.